List of Tracy Beaker Returns characters: Johnny Taylor

-Jonathan "Johnny" Taylor, played by Joe Maw throughout all series of "Tracy Beaker Returns" and "The Dumping Ground", is Tee and Hope Taylor's older brother.
+Jonathan "Johnny" Taylor, played by Joe Maw throughout all series of Tracy Beaker Returns and The Dumping Ground, is Tee and Hope Taylor's older brother.
 He is a very tidy person, who is initially overprotective of his sister Tee following a difficult relationship with their mum's boyfriend.
-Johnny is medium-height, with brown hair and dark grey eyes, and gets on well with many residents of the Dumping Ground, forming frienemyships with characters such as Elektra, Liam, Tyler and later Bailey.
+Johnny is medium-height, with brown hair and dark grey eyes, and gets on well with many residents of the Dumping Ground, forming frenemyships with characters such as Elektra, Liam, Tyler and later Bailey.
 He is 11 years old when he is introduced in the series.

-In the first series of "Tracy Beaker Returns", he is introduced as an overprotective brother desperate to get both himself and his sister Tee fostered, although he later softens his approach.
-As the series progresses, he learns not to let his anger get the better of him, although in "The Dumping Ground"'s first series, he is verbally attacked by the other children for displaying homophobic attitudes after he hears of Gus being fostered by a lesbian couple.
+In the first series of Tracy Beaker Returns, he is introduced as an overprotective brother desperate to get both himself and his sister Tee fostered, although he later softens his approach.
+As the series progresses, he learns not to let his anger get the better of him, although in The Dumping Grounds first series, he is verbally attacked by the other children for displaying homophobic attitudes after he hears of Gus being fostered by a lesbian couple.
 At the end of the third series, he leaves to join the army.

-Johnny was seen to appear in a mini-series titled, "The Dumping Ground Dish Up", alongside Sapphire, Elektra, Frank and Lily.
+Johnny appeared in a mini-series titled The Dumping Ground Dish Up, alongside Sapphire, Elektra, Frank and Lily.

-Johnny returned for a guest appearance for two episodes along with Tee, Frank and Elektra in the second half of Series 5 in December 2017.
-To help stop Peter Umpleby succeeding in getting Ashdene Ridge closed and knocked down.
+Johnny returned for a guest appearance for two episodes along with Tee, Frank and Elektra in the second half of series 5 in December 2017, to help stop Peter Umpleby succeeding in getting Ashdene Ridge closed and knocked down.

-Johnny was credited in Series 4 Episode 6 but he wasn't seen.
+Johnny was credited in series 4 episode 6 but he was not seen.